-What is Android Safe Mode and How to Turn it On and Off
+What is Android Safe Mode and How to Turn It On and Off

 Millions of mobile devices use the Android operating system, making it one of the most widely used OS.
 Although it is generally dependable and stable, there are times when you run into problems, like crashes, freezes, or erratically acting apps.
 Restarting your Android device in Safe Mode is one method for troubleshooting issues when they arise.
 This article will explain Android Safe Mode, how to turn Android Safe Mode on and off, how it works, and how to use it to find and fix device problems.